T-ara: 2009–2010: Formation, debut and breakthrough

 The group won their first-ever music show award with "Bo Peep Bo Peep" on the New Year's Day episode of Music Bank.
-The song went on to win five awards in total: two on Music Bank and three on Inkigayo, earning them a "Triple Crown".
-Later in January 2010, the group announced promotions for their follow up single, "Cheoeum Cheoreom", which ended quickly as Soyeon was diagnosed with H1N1.
+The song went on to win five awards in total: two on Music Bank and three on Inkigayo, earning them their first "Triple Crown".
+Later in January 2010, the group announced promotions for their b-side track, "Like The First Time", which ended quickly as Soyeon was diagnosed with H1N1.
 The same month, T-ara made a cameo appearance on the seventh and eight episodes of God of Study, in which Jiyeon played a main role.